Information about Ulvshale

 In the center of the peninsula is the Ulvshale forest, which has been protected since 1929 and is allowed to develop as the country’s original primeval forest with many dead and felled trees.
 The original oak forest was in the late 18th and early Most of the 19th century felled and the area was used for grazing.
 From 1840 to 1860 the area was replanted, mainly with oak wood as in the original forest.
 Since the forest floor consists of beach embankments, the soil is lean, sandy and rocky.
 This means that the trees grow slowly and grow crooked in many places in the stony ground.
 There are many blueberry bushes in the forest floor.

 To the north of Ulvshaleskoven there are extensive salt marshes that serve as pastureland.
 Together with Nyord Enge and Horsnæs, these meadows form one of the most important bird areas in the country, with many breeding beach birds in summer and many migratory birds in spring and autumn.

-At Ulvshale Beach on the east side there is a holiday home and a campsite.
+At Ulvshale beach on the east side there is a cottage and a camping site.
 South of Ulvshaleskoven there is another holiday home with natural parcels that are particularly planted with pines.
 The German poet Günter Grass settled almost every summer since 1976 and until his death in 2015 in the Vogterhus of the Danish Nature Agency, which is located between Ulvshaleskoven and the beach meadows.
 Parts of the novel “The Flounder” were written here.